 - Labeled edge cases at scale.
 Each event is pre-categorized by type (braking, swerving, speeding, violation) with precise sensor measurements.
 No manual annotation required.

 - Geographic and cultural diversity.
 Events from 50+ countries mean your world model encounters Romanian highway behavior, Mexican urban driving, British roundabout dynamics, and American interstate physics — all from real observations.
+This is the kind of diversity that Waabi's Raquel Urtasun has described as essential for building world models that generalize beyond their training domain.

 - The long tail, automatically.
 You don't need to organize data collection campaigns or pay drivers to simulate near-misses.
 The network captures genuine safety-critical moments as they naturally occur.